Veterinarian Angela Smith BVSc outlines the foaling process and signs to look for in a mare who is about to deliver.

 The attendant should not attempt to pull the placenta from the mare’s reproductive tract as this could cause tears and leave remnants of placenta that could cause future uterine infections.

 The texture of the membrane is important.
 If the membrane is thick and tough or if it shows haemorrhagic spots, then placental infection might be suspected.
 When the placenta has been infected the foal will often show some abnormality at birth.
-Close examination of the placenta is important, if you have any doubts keep the placenta in a plastic lined and covered bucket with a small amount of water to keep moist till your veterinarian can examine it.
+Close examination of the placenta is important.
+If you have any doubts keep the placenta in a plastic lined and covered bucket with a small amount of water to keep moist until your veterinarian can examine it.

 So in summary the following points should be noted and recorded by the attendant about the placenta.